qTox/qTox/INSTALL.md

 And install the package that provide the missing file.
 Start make again.
 Repeat if nessary until all dependencies are installed.

+For Fedora: modify the  INCLUDE in /home/qTox/Makefile (or wherever you cloned the repo) ADDING -isystem/usr/include/ffpmeg OR  cd %{Git_Dir}/qTox/src; wget https://github.com/tux3/qTox/pull/1881 && patch -p1 ## to avoid   fatal error  compiling  libavcodec/avcodec.h

-for openSUSE you have to use:
+for openSUSE you have to use, Fedora  requires qmake-qt5
 ```bash
 qmake-qt5
 make